joelittlejohn/jsonschema2pojo/jsonschema2pojo-gradle-plugin/README.md

   // Whether to include dynamic builders or to omit these methods. includeDynamicBuilders = false

+  // Whether to use org.joda.time.LocalTime for format: date-time.
+For full control see dateType useJodaLocalDates = false

+  // Whether to use org.joda.time.LocalDate for format: date useJodaLocalTimes = false

   // What type to use instead of string when adding string properties of format "date" to Java types dateType = "java.time.LocalDate"

   // What type to use instead of string when adding string properties of format "date-time" to Java types dateTimeType = "java.time.LocalDateTime"

+  // What type to use instead of string when adding string properties of format "time" to Java types timeType = "java.time.LocalDate"

+  // A custom pattern to use when formatting date fields during serialization.
+Requires support from
+  // your JSON binding library.
+  customDatePattern = "yyyy-MM-dd"

+  // A custom pattern to use when formatting date-time fields during serialization.
+Requires support from
+  // your JSON binding library.
+  customDateTimePattern = "yyyy-MM-dd HH:mm"

+  // A custom pattern to use when formatting time fields during serialization.
+Requires support from
+  // your JSON binding library.
+  customTimePattern = "HH:mm"

+  // A map offering full control over which Java type will be used for each JSON Schema 'format' value formatTypeMapping = [...]

+  // Which characters to use as 'path fragment delimiters' when trying to resolve a ref refFragmentPathDelimiters = "#/."

+  // Whether to include json type information; often required to support polymorphic type handling.
+  // By default the type information is stored in the @class property, this can be overridden using
+  // deserializationClassProperty in the schema includeJsonTypeInfoAnnotation = false

+  // Whether to use java.util.Optional for getters on properties that are not required useOptionalForGetters = false

+  // properties to exlude from generated toString toStringExcludes = ["someProperty"]

+  // What java source version to target with generated output (1.6, 1.8, 9, 11, etc)
+  targetVersion = "1.6"

+  // deprecated, since we no longer use commons-lang for equals, hashCode, toString useCommonsLang3 = false

+  // A customer file filter to allow input files to be filtered/ignored fileFilter = new AllFileFilter()

+  // A sort order to use when reading input files, one of SourceSortOrder.OS (allow the OS to decide sort
+  // order), SourceSortOrder.FILES_FIRST or SourceSortOrder.SUBDIRS_FIRST
+  sourceSortOrder = SourceSortOrder.OS

 }
 ```